Building a Better Future: How to Budget Money, Pay Off Debt, Build Credit, and Break the Low-Income Cycle

 If you make just the minimum payment each month, the financing expenses grow exponentially over time.
 Paying the minimum on a credit card may burden you with debt for decades, but paying more than the minimum decreases principal and interest expenses faster.

-Also, seek out a lower interest rate on your credit cards.
-Sometimes all you have to do is call your credit card company and ask In turn, you can pay off debt faster as you divert the cash to paying down the principal.
+Also, seek out a lower interest rate on your credit cards if you have them.
+Sometimes all you have to do is call your credit card company and ask for a lower rate.
+In turn, you can pay off debt faster as you divert the cash to paying down the principal.

 Two strategies for paying down debt are called debt avalanche and debt snowball.
 The debt avalanche method pays the minimum on all open accounts.
 Then, any additional income left over is directed towards the accounts with the highest interest rate.
 This method allows for the greatest reduction in interest expenses over the long run.